wasimaftab/Advanced_Git/README.md

 git branch -D <branch name> ## force delete
 ## note cannot delete a branch when you are on it :laughing:
 ```
+note cannot delete a branch when you are on it :laughing: